 UPDATE: This trail/property no longer appears in the new 2016 Simsbury Land Trust Walk Book.
 It is still noted on the Town of Simsbury recreation page.

 Ok, listen: You can skip this one.
 With so many beautiful and darn near pristine land trust properties in Simsbury, this one doesn’t really need to be on your list.
 Oh sure, it’s a lovely and important property – but it’s just not exciting.

 And frankly, there are several other hikes along the Farmington River that will provide you with more enjoyment.
 But I did have the pleasure of watching a great blue heron quietly standing in the river and that was pretty cool.

-Tarriffville Park is a surprisingly expansive town park at the end of N. Main Street extension in Tarriffville (the road the Cracker Barrel is on).
+Tariffville Park is a surprisingly expansive town park at the end of N. Main Street extension in Tariffville (the road the Cracker Barrel is on).
 Just keep driving down it, over the stupid speed bumps and into the park.
 I’ve seen the gate closed before, so it appears to be a bit of a seasonal park.
 I don’t really know.

 The SLT Walkbook suggest parking in the lot at the playground and ball fields and walking down the road.

 There is never really a trail here, but rather a road.
 There are trails that head off into the woods from the road, and one or two of them very well may lead somewhere interesting, but I quickly discerned this floodplain was a Simsbury party spot and figured those trails were just spurs to head off and smoke pot or have awkward muddy teenage sex.